 Frameworks is a system based on lattice constructions; extremely lightweight but stable structures which enable large spans with minimal use of materials.

-Lattice constructions are extremely lightweight but stable structures which enable large spans with a minimal use of materials.
-Lattice girders can be found in, for example, bridges and buildings, but also in aircraft wings.
-A lattice construction is a framework composed of several parts that will be assembled in triangular shapes in order to form an undeformable unity.
+A lattice construction is a structure composed of several parts that will be assembled in triangular shapes in order to form an undeformable unity.

-Divider was first shown as part of the exhibition by collective Dutch Invertuals presented during Dutch Design Week 2012 in Eindhoven.
-The exhibition included new works by various designers from various disciplines around the theme of ‘Conflict’.
+The Frameworks was shown as part of the exhibition ‘Conflict’ by collective Dutch Invertuals presented during Dutch Design Week 2012 and ‘Transform’ during Salone del Mobile 2013.
+Both exhibitions included new works by various designers from various disciplines.